A survey on Adversarial Recommender Systems: from Attack/Defense strategies to Generative Adversarial Networks

-[\textbf{AMR}] Tang et al.~\cite{8618394} put under adversarial framework another BPR model, namely visual-BPR (VBPR).
+[\textbf{APR}] \citet{DBLP:conf/sigir/0001HDC18} are the first to propose an adversarial learning framework for recommendation.
+The proposed model, called \textit{adversarial personalized ranking (APR)}, examines the robustness of BPR-MF to adversarial perturbation on users and items embedding of a BPR-MF~\cite{DBLP:conf/uai/RendleFGS09}.
+The authors verify the success of using adversarial training as a defense strategy against adversarial perturbations and demonstrate the competitive results in applying adversarial training on BPR-MF.
+Recently,~\citet{anelli2020multi} studied application of iterative FGSM-based perturbation techniques and demonstrated the inefficacy of defacto defense mechanism APR in protecting the recommender against such multi-step attacks.
+For instance, the authors showed that the defended model loses more than 60\% of its accuracy under iterative perturbations, while only less than 9\% in the case of FGSM-ones. \\ [\textbf{AMR}] \citet{8618394} put under adversarial framework another BPR model, namely visual-BPR (VBPR).
 VBPR is built upon BPR and extends it by incorporating visual dimensions (originally based on deep CNN feature) by using an embedding matrix.
 In~\cite{8618394}, the authors first motivate the importance for adversarial training of VBPR by visually depicting how a surprisingly modest amount of adversarial perturbation ($\epsilon = 0.007$) added on raw image pixels \textemdash~where the added noise is barely perceivable to the human eye \textemdash~can alter recommendation raking outcomes of VBPR and produce erroneous results.
 The proposed model therefore consists of constructing adversarial perturbations under the FGSM attack model and adding them to the deep latent feature of items' images extracted by CNN (i.e., ResNet50~\cite{DBLP:conf/cvpr/HeZRS16}) with the goal to learn robust image embedding parameters.
 One of the key insights about this work is that it does not add perturbations directly on raw image pixels for two main reasons: (i) it would require the feature extractor (CNN) component and the recommender model to be trained end-to-end with overfitting issues on the CNN due to the sparsity of user-item feedback data, (ii) it would be a time-consuming operation because at each update of the recommender model it is necessary to update all the CNN parameters.